The Majestic Gullfoss - Iceland's Golden Waterfall, which gives a Name to the Golden Circle

 The lower cascade of the Gullfoss waterfall

-The canyon is narrow in this place, so the second cascade is half-hidden away, as you can see in my photo above.
+The canyon is narrow in this place, so the second cascade is half-hidden away.

 I zoomed in on these two little properly dressed kids who were walking down to the waterfall, as they looked so cute